Published: April 23, 2020

 For customer-facing city services, DEED has provided a template COVID-19 Preparedness Plan and instructions.
 DEED notes, while organizations are not required to use the exact template, all plans developed must address components included in the State of Minnesota Industry Guidance developed for the type of business.
 While this template is not specific to cities, it may be helpful to consider incorporating this guidance into your city’s COVID-19 plans to promote employee and customer safety.
 Plan components specific to customer service can describe how the city will address additional protections and protocols for:

-- Customers, client, guests, and visitors to help minimize transmission of COVID-19.
+- Customers, client, guests, and visitors to help minimize transmission of COVID-19, including face coverings as outlined in E.O.
+20-81.

 - Personal protective equipment (PPE).